-In summary, two borrow pits used during the construction of Gordonbush Wind Farm have been selected to be reopened for construction of the Revised Development.
+In summary, the change presented in the Proposed Varied Development (Addendum) remove borrow pit 2 and propose borrow pit 3.
+The two borrow pits used during the construction of Gordonbush Wind Farm have been selected to be reopened for construction of the Proposed Varied Development.
 Assessment of each borrow pit has identified that there is sufficient volume of aggregate available that would be required for the Revised Development.
 Reopening existing borrow pits would cause minimal impact to the ground conditions and water environment.
-Additional aggregate would be required for the wind turbine bases, and this material would be sourced off-site.

-The implementation of the Draft Construction Environment Management Plan (Appendix 4.1: Draft CEMP) and following best practice guidelines would provide adequate mitigation to prevent impact to the water environment.
+The implementation of the Draft Construction Environment Management Plan (Appendix 4.1: Draft CEMP (EIA Report January 2019)) and following best practice guidelines would provide adequate mitigation to prevent impact to the water environment.